KeyboardKit/KeyboardKit/README.md

 ## Documentation

-The [online documentation][Documentation] has more information, getting-started guides, articles, code examples, etc.
+The [online documentation][Documentation] has a detailed article for each feature, a thorough getting-started guide, code samples, etc. You can also build it from the source code to get better formatting.

 > [!NOTE]
-> The documentation is updated for KeyboardKit 8.9.
-This also adjusts it for Xcode 16, which makes native type extension links fail to resolve for GitHub Actions, which currently uses Xcode 15.
+> The online documentation is updated for KeyboardKit 9.0 RC 1.
+Documentation for KeyboardKit 8 can be built from the source code.